-Group classes are in three locations in and around Wimbledon.
+Group classes are in two locations in and around Wimbledon.

 Private lessons are mainly in my studio, where we use the original Pilates equipment.
 In some circumstances, where, eg mobility or child care are an issue, I can come to your home.

 Yes and no. The only way to lose way, yes the only way, is to reduce your calorie intake - ie eat less.
 Exercise can help, particularly high impact calorie burning exercise, but without dieting, you'll never achieve your goal.
 To loose a pound of fat you need to deprive your body of some 3500 calories!
 Your average high impact aerobic class burns just about 400- 500 calories, and only if you don't cheat!
 However, all exercise, including Pilates, can improve your body image and make you feel better about yourself and about dieting.
 It has been proven that post exercise your food cravings are less severe, and whilst you exercise, you don't eat!
 So Pilates can be a tool helping you take control over your body and shed those unwanted pounds.

 Please wear comfortable clothing that will allow you to stretch easily and lie on your back without hurting you or restricting your movement.
 No belts please, and no jeans.
 Men - please wear tracksuit bottoms or - if you opt for shorts - wear legging or cycling underneath.The more fitting the clothing the better I can see any misalignments and help you improve the quality of your movement.

 That is entirely up to you and depends on the amount of time you have and how committed you are, and what your goals are.
 Most people do one group class a week, many supplement it with a weekly or twice monthy private lessons.
 Three times a week is not excessive to achieve quicker results.